Alyn Smith MP

 Alyn Smith MP: Finance and Debt Resources

-This past year has not been easy on any of us.
-The pandemic has had a substantial impact on personal finances across the whole of Scotland.
+The cost of living crisis continues to have a substantial impact on personal finances across the whole of Scotland.
 Growing levels of debt have been widely reported and that is why it is important to know where you can go to seek advice.

 Taking the first step towards getting debt help can be daunting and it can be difficult to know where to go for advice.
 This is what this factsheet intends to address.